 20' x 40'.
 Tilled up in 2013, amended with manure.

-Currently growing: Three varieties of recently-planted hardneck garlic (Music, German Red, and Russian Red varieties) and a cover crop of winter wheat and Austrian winter peas to add organic matter and nitrogen.
+Currently growing: Three varieties of recently-planted hardneck garlic (Music, German Red, and Russian Red varieties) that will overwinter and be harvested around late July.

 20' x 40'.
 Tilled up in 2013, amended with manure.

 The garage houses NCAT's company Priuses, but SIFT also uses it for storage purposes.
 Most of our tools and hoses hang in here, as well as many of our seeds.
 Under the overhang on the north side of the garage where we hang our garlic to cure, we have a wash station to process our vegetables as we harvest them for sale at our farm stand or donation to the food bank.

 Latest Temperature: 64.04 FLast Updated: 2014-09-16 23:27:04 MST

 12' x 40'.
 Built in 2011 using untreated 2"x8" hemfir boards for the baseboards, rebar, 2" PVC pipes for the hoops, 1" PVC pipes for purlins, untreated 1x4" hemfir boards for hipboards, plywood for the north end, and 6-mil greenhouse film from Farmtek as a cover.
 A 30% reflective shadecloth covers the top of the hoop house to block some of the hot sun, and the sides can roll up to the hipboards, approximately 4' above the baseboards, to provide air circulation in summer.
 Total cost: about $1,500.

 Latest Temperature: 78.26 FLast Updated: 2014-09-10 14:55:18 MST